-Looking for the best fitness tracker to help you get in shape?
-Whether it's for running, cycling, swimming or simply walking down to the shops, we've put five of the most popular bands and pod activity trackers to the test.
+Looking for a great fitness tracker to help you trim those extra pounds and get in shape?
+Whether it's for running, cycling, swimming or simply walking to the shops, we've put five of the most popular bands and pod activity trackers to the test.

-If you thought wearable tech was all about smartwatches, then you'd be wrong.
-The likes of Fitbit, Nike and Jawbone started the trend, but with the Samsung Gear Fit, Sony SmartBand and Garmin Vivofit, to name a few, hitting the market there's no letting up on the tracking craze.
+If you thought wearable tech was all about overpriced smartwatches, then you'd be wrong.
+The likes of Fitbit, Nike and Jawbone kicked off the trend, but with the Samsung Gear Fit, Sony SmartBand and Garmin Vivofit, to name a few, hitting the market there's no letting up on the tracking craze.

-Hit the arrow above to see the first fitness tracker on the list, or select your preferred option below:
+Hit the arrow above to see the first fitness tracker on the list, or select your preferred option from the list below:

 Best fitness tracker for sports lovers | Nike Fuelband SE

 Best fitness tracker for analysis | Jawbone UP24

 Best fitness tracker for battery life | Misfit Flash